The Price We Pay (2022 film)

-The Price We Pay is a 2022 American horror film directed by Ryuhei Kitamura and starring Emile Hirsch and Stephen Dorff.
+The Price We Pay is a 2022 American horror film directed by Ryuhei Kitamura and starring Emile Hirsch, Gigi Zumbado, Tyler Sanders, Tanner Zagarino, Amazon Eve with Vernon Wells and Stephen Dorff.
+The film follow a gang of robber (Hirsch, Zagarino and Dorff) and their hostage (Zumbado) decide to take shelter in a farmhouse after their car breaks down, unaware of the terrifying horrors awaiting them inside.
 The film was released on video on demand on January 10, 2023, and in select theaters on January 13, 2023.

 Plot

 After turning a trick, a sex worker is abandoned at a lonely gas station far from town.
 After she has looked through the wallet that she has stolen from the john, someone shoots her with a tranquilizer dart and abducts her.

 Grace is in the middle of negotiating with a pawn shop owner over payments she is unable to make when the pawn shop is robbed by Alex, Cody, and Alex's brother Shane.
 The owner shoots Shane in the leg and is shot dead himself.
 The getaway driver hears the gunshots and flees.
 Alex and Cody get a worker to open the safe, then trigger-happy Alex shoots the worker.
 Grace, having witnessed these murders, is forced by the three robbers to drive them away, but her car breaks down so robber Cody and Grace pretend to be on their way to visit relatives and convince a young farmhand named Danny to let them wait a few hours in his farmhouse for Cody's supposed brother.

 After Cody removes the bullet from Shane's leg, Alex becomes suspicious and investigates what Danny is doing.
 He discovers a secret dungeon just as Danny's doctor grandfather and the towering Jodi return home.
 The kidnapped sex worker awakens in the basement and begins to exit but spooks Alex, who shoots her.
 As he is looking at the body, Jodi captures him.
 The doctor shoots Cody, Shane and Grace with tranquilizer darts as Danny pleads with them not to hurt Grace because she is not one of them.
 Alex wakes up on an operating table next to Shane, who is awake and in distress because his organs are exposed.
 The doctor removes Shane's heart, explaining how his daughter was hurt by evil men like them and explaining that his granddaughter Jodi's beautiful smile was disfigured and is now covered by a bandage.
 He explains that Alex has ruined their catch for the night by killing her and that Alex's organs have been ruined from drug use but that his eyes are still healthy and valuable on the black market.
 The doctor then cuts out his eyes.